-Athletes/families who believe they have met the criteria and would like to be a part of the Tennis NZ National Programme, are asked to e-mail Christophe Lambert – Tennis NZ High Performance Director at [email protected].
+Athletes/families who believe they have met the criteria and would like to be a part of the Tennis NZ National Programme, are asked to e-mail Emily Carter – Tennis NZ High Performance Manager at [email protected].
 A copy of the athlete’s current weekly training schedule, annual plan, athlete priorities, strength and conditioning programme and most recent physiotherapy screening report must be attached.

 *Please note: any application that satisfies the ranking/result/participation components of the criteria (criteria information can be found in the Appendix of the Athlete Development Pathway document) but does not include the information described above will not activate a scholarship agreement.